SelfCareCatalysts/policies/systems_access_policy.md

 * Users may not misrepresent, obscure, suppress, or replace another user’s identity in transmitted or stored messages.
 * Workstation hard drives will be encrypted using FileVault 2.0.
 * All workstations have firewalls enabled to prevent unauthorized access unless explicitly granted.
-* All workstations are to have the following messages added to the lock screen and login screen: *This computer is owned by Self Care Catalysts, Inc. By logging in, unlocking, and/or using this computer you acknowledge you have seen, and follow, these policies (https://catalyze.io/policy/) and have completed this training (https://training.catalyze.io/).
-Please contact us if you have problems with this - privacy@catalyze.io.*
+* All workstations are to have the following messages added to the lock screen and login screen: *This computer is owned by Self Care Catalysts, Inc. By logging in, unlocking, and/or using this computer you acknowledge you have seen, and follow, these policies and have completed this training.
+Please contact us if you have problems with this - privacy@selfcarecatalysts.com.*

 ## Employee Termination Procedures